rodneyshupe/Cookbook/Recipes/Entrees/Misc/TheBestDIYFoilPacketDinners.rst

 1. Prepare 4 sheets of Heavy Duty Aluminum Foil into 12-inch sheets.
-2. Divide the ingredients among the four pieces of foil and place the food in the center of each piece, layering the butter, hamburger and or sausage with the vegetables spices, herbs and flavorings of your choice.
+2. Divide the ingredients among the four pieces of foil and place the food in the center of each piece, layering the butter, hamburger and or sausage with the vegetables spices, herbs and flavourings of your choice.
    Fold the two long edges toward one another and fold over once or twice then crimp tightly.
 Fold and crimp each short end of the foil toward the middle so that the edges are all tightly sealed.